jonmikeli/azureiotdevicesimulator5-dps/README.md

 # Azure IoT Device Simulator (.NET s5) - DPS version - Readme

 ## New features
-This project is the next step of a set of simulators which were born with the purpose to help IoT developers and testers.
-This new version takes the regular simulator and adds to him Device Provisioning Capabilities (DPS).
-For now, the supported provisioning mode is of type:
+This new version of the Azure IoT Device Simulator is adds a step to a set of tools that were born with the purpose to help IoT developers and testers.
+The main change resides on the provisioning process and the integration of the Device Provisioning Service (DPS).
+The current version implements:
- - group
+ - group enrollment
- - symmetric key
+ - with a symmetric key

 This responds to more "enterprise" oriented use cases but without the complexity of adding certificates.
 This said, upcoming updates will add the support of X509 certificates.